yhm-amber/opensuse-note/README.md

-note about simpler usage on a GNU/Linux
+note about simpler usage on some GNU/Linux (or may be some other os)
 --------

 ## opensuse